mvolkmann/blog/src/swift/DocC.md

 ## Quick Help

-Option-click a name in a source file to see its documentation in "Quick Help" which appears in a popup window.
+Option-click a name in a source file to see its documentation in "Quick Help" which appears in a documentation window.
+If the messsage "no documentation available" appears, select Product ...
+Build Documentation.

 ## Generating Documentation